omni-us/jsonargparse/README.rst

 It is also possible to add an argument to explicitly provide a configuration file path.
-Providing a config file as an argument does not disable the parsing of :code:`default_config_files`.
+Providing a config file as an argument does not disable the parsing of ``default_config_files``.
 The config argument would be parsed in the specific position among the command line arguments.
 Therefore the arguments found after would override the values from that config file.
 The config argument can be given multiple times, each overriding the values of the previous.
 Using the example parser from the :ref:`nested-namespaces` section above, we could have the following config file in yaml format:

 .. code-block:: yaml